 - Authorized Agents Locations

 The documentation will vary from applicant to applicant.

 How much does it cost to obtain a Puerto Rico Money Transmitter License?

-Application Fee is $2500, Credit report Fee for each individual: $15.
+The Application fee is $2500, Credit report Fee for each individual: $15.
 An annual fee of $0.25 for each active authorized agent/delegate location reported through NMLS is invoiced on November 1st.
 There is no fee for the first 100 active agents reported (Companies with 100 agents or less are not subject to the UAAR Processing Fee).
 Cap on UAAR Fee at $25,000.
 Additional License Fee (per agent): $100 per year before June 30 & $50 after June 30.
 Net worth is not less than $500,000 calculated according to GAAP.
-Surety Bond is a minimum $500,000 plus $10000 for every location to be furnished by a surety company authorized to conduct business in Puerto Rico.
+Surety Bond is a minimum of $500,000 plus $10000 for every location to be furnished by a surety company authorized to conduct business in Puerto Rico.
 Legal Fees vary between $8,000-$12,000.

-Empire Global has a team of experienced professionals who will assist you through the entire process of Puerto Rico Money Transmitter License application including assistance in the preparation of documents, submission of application and responding to any queries.
+Empire Global has a team of experienced professionals who will assist you through the entire process of the Puerto Rico Money Transmitter License application including assistance in the preparation of documents, submission of application, and responding to any queries.
 We request you to get in touch with Empire Global at the earliest to understand the entire process in detail and apply for a Puerto Rico Money Transmitter License.